pagkly/Zed/Investopedia3/Shareholders' Agreement Definition.md

 The agreement includes sections outlining the fair and legitimate pricing of shares (particularly when sold).
 It also allows shareholders to make decisions about what outside parties may become future shareholders and provides safeguards for minority positions.

-A shareholders’ agreement includes a date, often the number of shares issued, a [capitalization (or “cap”) table](https://www.investopedia.com/terms/c/capitalization-table.asp), outlining shareholders and their percentage of company ownership, any restrictions on transferring shares, [pre-emptive rights](https://www.investopedia.com/terms/p/preemptiveright.asp) for current shareholders to purchase shares (in the event of a new issue to maintain their percentage of ownership), and details on payments in the event of a company sale.
+A shareholders’ agreement includes a date, often the number of shares issued, a [[capitalization (or “cap”) table]](https://www.investopedia.com/terms/c/capitalization-table.asp), outlining shareholders and their percentage of company ownership, any restrictions on transferring shares, [[pre-emptive rights]](https://www.investopedia.com/terms/p/preemptiveright.asp) for current shareholders to purchase shares (in the event of a new issue to maintain their percentage of ownership), and details on payments in the event of a company sale.

 Shareholder agreements differ from company bylaws.
 While bylaws are mandatory and outline the governing of the company’s operations, a shareholder agreement is optional.
 This document is often by and for shareholders, outlining certain rights and obligations.
 It can be most helpful when a corporation has a small number of active shareholders.